TerfyHorizon/Exportify/README.md

-# Exportify-GUI
+# Exportify

-**Exportify-GUI** is a Python-based tool that allows you to export Spotify playlists to text files using a simple graphical user interface (GUI).
+**Exportify** is a Python-based tool that allows you to export Spotify playlists to text files using a simple graphical user interface (GUI).
 This application is ideal for anyone who wants to save their playlists as text files for reference, sharing, or backup.

 ---